-The school has a school nurse (Chelsey Maloney) who attends the school weekly.
+The school has a school nurse, Anne-Marie Hassal.
 The school nurse will work with students where there are health / wellbeing concerns or if referrals to CAMHs needs to be made.

 14. How accessible is our school both indoors and outdoors for young people with special educational needs and/or disabilities (our accessibility plan/policy)?